blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Passwordless Login.md

 - macOS: Native with Cloud Sync
 - Windows: Native, Cloud Sync in works
 - Linux: Native in works
-	- tpm-fido (U2F/FIDO2 keys in TPM)
+	- `linux-pam#616` discussion (Rejected)
-	- linux-pam#616 discussion
+	- Firefox and GNOME are waiting for `xdg-desktop-portal`
-	- Firefox and GNOME are waiting for xdg-desktop-portal
+	- `xdg-credentials-portal` is also being developed
-	- Chrome supports QR code scanning to use phones via caBLE
+	- Alternative 1 (TPM <-> USB HID emulation): tpm-fido (U2F/FIDO2 keys in TPM)
-	- xdg-credentials-portal is also being developed
+	- Alternative 2 (Remote): Chrome supports QR code scanning to use phones via caBLE